PitPik/circularjs/documentation/API.md

 If the variables on the parent are dynamic defined in `subscribe$()` option and change, the changes will be transferred to the child and can also be subscribed to.
 If you know Angular then think of the `@Input` decorator but not used for each variable but for all before `input(this)`.

 To communicate from the child to the parent you can use `circular.triggerEvent()` and install an event listener on the parent.
 This will be explained in the **Circular instance methods** section of this documentation.

+The `constructor()` is mentioned as part of the **live-cycle** as it gets executed before all the dynamic listeners are installed.
+This means that if you get data that serve as dynamic listeners and you need to alter the "view-model" before it gets initialized, now is the time to do that.
+Also [see pre-recursion method](#mymodelpritem-parent-root) to cover this topic.

 ##### `onInit(element, circular)`